Privacy, Security and Compliance

 - Hold violators accountable with civil and criminal penalties if they violate a patient’s privacy rights

-As a trusted business associate with a variety of covered entities, Experian Healthcare has implemented many safeguards, including a corporate HIPAA Security Program to effectively communicate and administer the HIPAA Privacy and Security regulations internally to associates and with business processes throughout the organization.
+As a trusted business associate with a variety of covered entities, Experian Health has implemented many safeguards, including a corporate HIPAA Security Program to effectively communicate and administer the HIPAA Privacy and Security regulations internally to associates and with business processes throughout the organization.

 The HIPAA Security Program is designed to: